Course

 • Fentanyl (Duragesic, Abstral, Subsys) (19)

-Opioids are the principal class of analgesics used at the end of life because of their potency, concomitant mild sedative and anxiolytic properties, and ability to be administered by multiple routes; oral, sublingual, and buccal administration is preferred for those able to swallow.
+Opioids are the principal class of analgesics used at the end of Life because of their potency, concomitant mild sedative and anxiolytic properties, and ability to be administered by multiple routes; oral, sublingual, and buccal administration is preferred for those able to swallow.

-However, as the disease progresses and pain increases, these medications may be administered via various other routes: transdermal, rectal, vaginal, intravenous, subcutaneous.
+However, as the disease progresses and pain increases, these medications may be administered via various other routes: transdermal, rectal, vaginal, intravenous, or subcutaneous.

 Another highly discussed concern over opioid medication protocols in a hospice setting is that of hastening a patient’s death.
-Studies have shown that early and proper use of opioid pain management in hospice care can enhance a patient’s quality of life.
+Studies have shown that early and proper use of opioid pain management in hospice care can enhance a patient’s quality of Life.

 Healthcare professionals unfamiliar with hospice medication protocols may feel uncomfortable with both the dosage and frequency of pain management therapy administrations.
 For example, in acute care and outpatient settings, morphine sulfate is used sparingly in doses that rarely exceed single-digit milligrams and given in ‘as needed’ increments.
 In the terminally ill cancer patient under hospice care, morphine has been prescribed at 30 milligrams every 3 to 4 hours (oral) or 10 milligrams (parenteral).
-In an acute care setting, Hydrocodone is typically administered in tablet form at 5milligrams per tablet; however, a typical dose in a hospice setting may be 25-30 milligrams.
+In an acute care setting, Hydrocodone is typically administered in tablet form at 5 milligrams per tablet; however, a typical dose in a hospice setting maybe 25-30 milligrams.

 Quiz Questions